 A Youtuber….I know that sounds funny but if it wasn’t for college and the pressures of getting a degree or the career in finance that I thought I wanted, I was an active member of the Android custom developer world and a huge tech geek that did reviews.

 It was really early on in that space and I didn’t have any examples of how it could be turned into a career.
 But seeing people today who do that, I think I would have loved every second of that life.

 Thanks to Harrison for sharing his time and insights with us for today’s People Behind the Brand!
-Stay tuned for future installments from more of your favorite Orbis employees, and be sure to check out our #makethemove campaign featuring our Miami office this month!
+Stay tuned for future instalments from more of your favourite Orbis employees, and be sure to check out our #makethemove campaign featuring our Miami office this month!